- 9 minutes to read

 Invoking the Localization Tool

-The Localization Tool can be accessed via the Localization button located at the XAF Model Editor Toolbar.
+The Localization Tool can be accessed via the Localization button on the XAF Model Editor Toolbar.
 The tool is primarily intended to be used at design time.
-However, it is also available at runtime, so end-users and application administrators can access its features.
+However, it is also available at runtime so users and application administrators can access its features.

 The Localization button is inactive when there are no translation languages added.
 You should add one or more languages, as described in the Localization Basics topic, in order to use the Localization tool.